Flatness Guided Test-Time Adaptation for Vision-Language Models: Related Work

-\textbf{Generalization from the view of loss landscape.} In recent years, optimization techniques aimed at flat minima in loss landscapes have surged to improve the generalization of deep models~\cite{SharpGenelink,SharpGenelinkTwo,SharpGenelinkThree}.
-One notable method, SAM~\cite{SAM}, which focuses on finding parameters located in regions of the loss landscape with consistently low loss values, has gained significant attention for its effectiveness and scalability.
-This concept of flat minima has also been extended to improve the out-of-domain generalization of deep models~\cite{SAMDG2024}.
-However, most of these methods concentrate on the training stage and do not investigate the impact of flat minima during the test stage.
-To the best of our knowledge, this is the first study to reveal the beneficial effects of flatness on test-time adaptation of vision-language models.
+\textbf{Generalization from a loss landscape view.} In recent years, optimization techniques aimed at flat minima in loss landscapes have surged to improve the generalization of deep models~\citep{SharpGenelink,SharpGenelinkTwo,SharpGenelinkThree}.
+Among them, SAM~\citep{SAM}, which focuses on finding parameters located in regions of the loss landscape with consistently low loss values, has gained significant attention for its effectiveness and scalability.
+To seek flatter minima, numerous SAM variants, such as ASAM~\citep{ASAM} and FisherSAM~\citep{FisherSAM}, have already been developed over the past few years.
+This concept of flat minima has also been extended to improve the out-of-domain generalization of deep models~\citep{SAMDG2024,SWAD,SFT}.
+However, most of them focus on the training stage.
+SAR~\citep{SAR} and SoTTA~\citep{SoTTA}, two online test-time adaptation (TTA) methods, both utilize sharpness-aware minimization at test time to improve robustness by seeking flat minima.
+Yet, they operate solely during testing without accounting for training-testing sharpness interactions.
+In contrast, our FGA applies sharpness-aware minimization during training to establish flatness as a criterion for subsequent alignment, then at test time adapts by adjusting loss landscapes through augmentation selection (without updating model parameters), and preserving the pre-trained flat minimum’s optimality on adapted test loss landscapes.